aleventhal/aria-annotations/README.md

 ## Combination: a content change with a structured annotation

 Revisions and suggestions are commonly used in conjunction with a structured annotation, whether auto generated or manually written by an author.
-In the case of suggestions, the annotation may be a comment section, and may include a button for accepting the suggestion.
+In the case of suggestions, the annotation may be a comment, and may include a button for accepting the suggestion.

 ### Example -- Suggestion with comment